unicef/publicgoods-toolkit/community.md

 (TBD: See [this
 discussion](https://github.com/unicef/publicgoods-toolkit/pull/12#discussion_r651329628)
-about the practicality of this advice for decision makers.)
+about the practicality of this advice for decision makers.
+Automating this type of qualitative analysis is... hard.
+Bitergia sells products that make it easier to pull info out, but we can't automate generating *meaning* from that data.)

 The rate at which bug reports are closed is actually not very important.
 In a healthy project with an active user base, bug reports